First-Episode Psychosis

 No prior psychiatric history.
 Cannabis use (daily for 2 years, recently increased).
 Maternal uncle diagnosed with schizophrenia.
 Dean's list student until this semester.
 Parents describe him as 'always a bit of a loner but very bright.'

-Clinical note: Aiden needs psychiatric evaluation for antipsychotic medication before any psychotherapy modality — no therapeutic approach substitutes for medical assessment in acute psychosis.
+Clinical note: Aiden needs a medical and psychiatric evaluation before any psychotherapy modality.
+First-episode presentations require ruling out the conditions that imitate psychosis, among them substance-induced states, delirium, thyroid disease and autoimmune encephalitis, and no therapeutic approach substitutes for that.
 His cannabis use is clinically significant: regular use approximately doubles psychosis risk, especially with early onset and high-potency products (Murray et al., 2017), and the maternal uncle with schizophrenia places Aiden in a high-risk genetic window at age 21.
-NICE (CG178) recommends CBTp alongside medication, with moderate evidence for positive symptoms (Jauhar et al., 2014: d = 0.36).
-Open Dialogue, developed in Western Lapland, reported 5-year outcomes with ~80% functional recovery and only ~35% needing antipsychotics (Seikkula et al., 2006) — extraordinary numbers, though from non-randomized studies in a specific cultural context.
+NICE (CG178) recommends CBTp alongside medication.
+The meta-analysis usually cited for it, Jauhar et al. (2014), is worth reading rather than quoting: it found a small effect on overall symptoms, around g = 0.33, smaller again for positive symptoms taken alone, and attenuating further in the trials that masked outcome raters.
+It is routinely invoked as support for CBTp; it was written as a caution about how that support gets reported.
+Open Dialogue, developed in Western Lapland, reported 5-year outcomes with ~80% functional recovery and only ~35% needing antipsychotics (Seikkula et al., 2006): extraordinary numbers, though from non-randomized studies in a specific cultural context.
 The debate between medication-first and relationship-first approaches is one of the most consequential in mental health.
-How Aiden's treatment team navigates this — and whether they can engage him before paranoia forecloses the therapeutic alliance — will shape his long-term trajectory.
+How Aiden's treatment team navigates this, and whether they can engage him before paranoia forecloses the therapeutic alliance, will shape his long-term trajectory.

 Where Approaches Genuinely Disagree